model-checking/rust-lean-models/README.md

 ## Usage
 ### Translating a Rust program

-For any Rust built-in functions which are used in user code , map it with the corresponding function name in the library (see the Tables below).
+For any Rust built-in functions which are used in user code, map it with the corresponding function name in the library (see the Tables below).

 ### Proof Tutorial